 Choosing a payment gateway for your online store may be challenging.
 We suggest a list of criteria that may help you to decide on the optimal solution:

-First, you should draw a line between payment gateways that require a merchant account and those that don’t.
+First, you should draw a line between payment gateways that require a merchant account and those that don't.
 Payment gateways requiring a merchant account usually offer attractive commission rates, for example, 1.8% of each transaction, a fixed $0.20 from each transaction, and a series of monthly charges grouped under several headings, usually amounting to less than $100.
-This means that your company keeps a greater share of gross sales.
+It means that your company keeps a greater share of gross sales.
 On the other hand, payment gateways requiring a merchant account have several disadvantages:

 They seldom engage in fraud prevention and rather leave it in the hands of the seller to decide which transactions are safe to accept and which should be rejected.
 If the company suffers a high rate of fraud, the gateway provider may terminate the service.

 Moreover, signing up for a merchant account can take around one month, and these are usually only granted to incorporated companies with an existing financial background.

 Lastly, it can be hard to get authorization for transactions with certain credit cards, such as American Express and Diners Club.
 In the case of payment gateways not requiring a merchant account, the main advantages are: